 Our acrylic portrait of Robert Burns is used as a lesson to demonstrate the skills and techniques involved in painting with acrylics.
 Each stage of the work, from its commission to its completion, is carefully explained and clearly illustrated to help you understand this precise approach to painting with acrylics.

 Acrylic paint is a versatile medium which can be applied as a heavy impasto, or as flat hard-edged color, or even thinned to the consistency of a watercolor wash.
 In our portrait we use stippling and glazing techniques adapted from Renaissance oil painting to produce a similar jewel-like radiance.
 The main advantage in using acrylics is in their quick drying time: minutes as opposed to days.

-Please click on the links at the bottom of the page to view a step by step account of the techniques used to paint our Burns portrait.
+Please use our menu at the bottom of the page for a more detailed investigation of the painting techniques used in our acrylic portrait.

 Acrylic Painting Materials

 The materials used for our acrylic portrait of Robert Burns are displayed in our numbered illustration and described below:

 1) The preparatory drawing of Burns done in pencil on paper.

 2) The finished portrait on a stretched canvas.

 3) Acrylic gesso that was used to prime the canvas.
 The stretched canvas is prepared with several coats of acrylic gesso, each sanded smooth before the application of the next, creating a perfect surface for painting.